FAQ – Internships in Australia

 5. Is Australia a safe travel destination?

-Australia is one of the safest countries in the world and you will be welcomed friendly and with open arms.
+Australia is one of the safest countries in the world and you will be welcomed with open arms.

 6. Where can I go in case of problems?

-In case of questions or problems during your stay in Australia, our local contact persons are available at any time.
+In case of questions or problems during your stay in Australia, our local contact is available at any time.

 7. Can I get my accustomed prescription drugs in Australia?